JoeNyland/joenyland.github.io/_posts/2016-04-14-careful-with-your-git-remote-config.md

 ---
 layout: post
 title: Careful with your Git remote config
-excerpt: I thought I was being clever with my Git remote config
+excerpt: I thought I was being clever with my Git remote config.
 ---

 For some time, I had the following in my [`~/.gitconfig`][1]: